joda01/evanalyzer/README.md

 ## Common issues
 *  Images used in the plugin cannot be in the RGB format, and must be monochromatic.
 *  Actually only VSI images can be processed.
-*  Images must contain exact two or one channels.

 ## Screenshot